 Bottom line, the choice is yours.
 If you plan to build 16-sided cordwood, you can do yourself a favor by checking out the successful 17 page building permit application for a 16 sided cordwood home in SE Minnesota.
 The approved permit is, in its entirety, in the book Cordwood and the Code: A Building Permit Guide.
 It is meant to be copied and pasted and modified for your local building codes.
 This beautiful round cordwood guest cottage, by Bruce Kilgore and Nancy Dow has a post and beam framework hidden in the middle to support the roof.

 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the Online Bookstore to see all the cordwood literature available in print and ebook format.

 If you have questions that aren’t answered on the website you can email me at firstname.lastname@example.org

 “Richard & Becky Flatau built their mortgage-free cordwood home in 1979 in Merrill, Wisconsin.
 Since then, they have written books, conducted workshops, facilitated the 2005, 2011 and 2015 Cordwood Conferences and provided consultation for cordwood builders.
-Cordwood Workshop Vide, Cordwood Construction Best Practices (print) and Cordwood Conference Papers 2015 are the newest publications available from their ever expanding online cordwood bookstore.” www.cordwoodconstruction.org
+Cordwood Workshop DVD, Cordwood Construction Best Practices (print) and Cordwood Conference Papers 2015 are the newest publications available from their ever-expanding online cordwood bookstore.” www.cordwoodconstruction.org